khaledmustafa91/ruby-task/README.md

 ```

 ### Patch '/post/:post_id'
-patch request `patch '/post/:post_id', paramters : json body, headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`
+patch request `patch '/post/:post_id', paramters: {json body}, headers { "Content-Type": "application/json" , "Authorization": "Bearer <user_token>"  }`

 ## Description
-to update an existing post you should have your JWT token
+To update an existing post you should have your JWT token
 ,post id and updated arrtributes: title, body or tags
-#### note
+#### Note
-if you not owner of that post api won't allow to you
+If you not owner of that post api won't allow to you
 update that post

 ### Input